 Rebekah Smart, Ph.D.

 Born a U.S. citizen but raised outside the United States, I grew up with a sense of being both an insider and an outsider.
 As a teenager, I had a strong interest in U.S. history, particularly the civil rights and women’s movements, as well as workers’ rights and union movements.
 I moved to the U.S. at 18 years old and later obtained a degree in psychology from Mount St. Mary’s, a women’s college in Los Angeles.
-My interests began to take more shape at that point, and I eventually found a home in counseling psychology.
-I received a Ph.D. in counseling psychology in 1999, supplemented by a certificate in gender studies, from the University of Southern California.
+My interests began to take more shape at that point, and I received a Ph.D. in counseling psychology in 1999, supplemented by a certificate in gender studies, from the University of Southern California.
 Consistent with my identification with multicultural/intersectional feminism, my approach to teaching, research, and clinical work includes the examination of societal influences and oppressive experiences on mental health.
 My personal commitment to meditation and mindfulness practices has influenced my work as well.

 I commute from Los Angeles and live with my husband, David, and our wonderful golden retriever, Luciano (better known as “Louie” or “Lulu”).
 Walking and hiking are favorite pastimes, as well as travel, food, cooking, and being with friends.